-- FIGURE 12-4: The Pencil tool can be used for digital drawings. - 3.
+FIGURE 12-4: The Pencil tool can be used for digital drawings.

+- Click the arrow and select your desired brush from the Brush Preset Picker drop-down panel. - 3.
 (Optional) To load another preset library, click the Brushes menu at the top of the panel.